Paton Lab Computing Resources

 The Paton group also has a file backup system called RStor.
 This storage is a good way to put files for any completed projects, as well as any large datasets that you may have created or are using.
 Here are instructions for how to access this drive and add files.

 This is a private drive only for students in the Paton group at CSU.
-For this reason, you will need to send Rob a message or email IT Support (Ross Madden) so that they can invite you to the drive.
+For this reason, you will need to email IT Support (Ross Madden) and cc Rob so that they can invite you to the drive.
 Until then, you will be unable to access the drive.

 How you set up the drive on your personal computer might be different based on if you have a Mac or a PC.
 I will include instructions for both here to be followed after you have been added as a user.